Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Sword of Osman: Named after the founder of the Ottoman Empire and previously an important sword of state for all Turkish coronations.

 - Szczerbiec: The coronation swords of Polish kings between 1320 and 1764.
 Currently displayed in the treasure vault of the Royal Wawel Castle in Krakow.
-It is also the only surviving piece of the medieval Polish Crown Jewels.
+It is the only surviving piece of the medieval Polish Crown Jewels.

 - The Wallace Sword: An artifact displayed in the Wallace Monument said to be the sword of Scottish freedom fighter William Wallace.
 There is much debate over this claim.